 A public body in New Jersey is permitted to go into closed session and exclude the public from attendance only when "discussing" nine specific subject matter areas.
 See N.J.S.A.
 10:4-12b.
 These will be treated in detail in Section II below.
 Note that a closed session is limited to discussions; one case has held that a public body can debate an issue in closed session, but cannot act on it.
 Houman v.
-Pompton Lakes, 155 N.J.
+Mayor and Council of Borough of Pompton Lakes, 155 N.J.
 Super.
-129, 382 A.2d 413 (Law Div.
+129, 157, 382 A.2d 413 (Law Div.
 1977).

 A governing body may hold an executive session to consider or discuss closed or confidential records.
 Unless a different procedure is provided by law, an executive session that is authorized by law may be held if: